Ordinary Time: November 9th

 Dear friends, today’s feast celebrates a mystery that is always relevant: God’s desire to build a spiritual temple in the world, a community that worships him in spirit and truth (cf. John 4:23-24).
 But this observance also reminds us of the importance of the material buildings in which the community gathers to celebrate the praises of God.
 Every community therefore has the duty to take special care of its own sacred buildings, which are a precious religious and historical patrimony.
 For this we call upon the intercession of Mary Most Holy, that she help us to become, like her, the “house of God,” living temple of his love.

-- This basilica represents the place of baptism, so it would be a good time to renew your baptismal promises;
+- This basilica represents the place of baptism, so it would be a good time to renew your baptismal promises.
+It also represents heaven, so we can meditate on the joys of heaven and God's generosity and love.

 - From the Catholic Culture Library: Mother Church of the World.